Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 In this comparison, we have various libraries, with a free, freemium, and paid model.

-Depending on the needs, the client can choose between the use of basic or complex solutions with a lot of "out of the box" options.
-Compared tools require different implementation costs and maintenance costs.
+Depending on the needs, the client can choose between basic or complex solutions with a plethora of "out of the box" options.
+Different tools require varying implementation and maintenance costs.

-If you need to implement an advanced chat with a wide range of features in a limited time, Sendbird or Getstream should meet your expectations.
-However, you need to be prepared for high costs.
+If you require the rapid implementation of an advanced chat with a wide range of features, Sendbird or Getstream should meet your expectations.
+However, you should be prepared for high costs.

-Twilio may be a reasonable option.
-This solution has many useful features with quick implementation and the possibility of further development of functions.
-Well-organized documentation and libraries based on Google Firebase make work easy and smooth.
-Options such as push notifications and message counter are free.
-Other, more advanced, such as data encryption, are paid.
-Twilio provides a convenient payment model based on the number of active users, with no subscription fees.
+Twilio may present a reasonable option.
+This solution offers numerous useful features with quick implementation and the possibility of further function development.
+Well-structured documentation and libraries built on Google Firebase simplify the work.
+Features like push notifications and message counters are free, while others, such as data encryption, come with a cost.
+Twilio provides a convenient payment model based on the number of active users, without subscription fees.

 On the other hand, in most cases, a small company or a startup does not have to use advanced features at an early stage.
 For testing the usage, stability, or needs, Chat21 and ChatSDK should be enough.
 These tools offer functions that meet the basic requirements.
 However, I must note that a small team of experienced software developers can develop and maintain such SDK solutions within a reasonable time.